qubic/docs.qubic.org/docs/learn/sw.md

 # Mining Software

-Understanding the software necessary to mine or find solutions on the Qubic network (and hence earn QUs) is as important as understanding the hardware requirements.
+Understanding the software necessary to mine or find solutions on the Qubic network (and hence earn $QUBIC) is as important as understanding the hardware requirements.
 The software controls your hardware, facilitates communication with the Qubic network, and helps you manage your mining activity.

 ## Available Mining Software

 Presently, there are a couple of software options available for mining on the Qubic network.

 ### Qubic-li Miner
-Qubic.li offers a client that can be used to mine Qus.
+Qubic.li offers a client that can be used to mine $QUBIC.
 This software is user-friendly, making it a good choice for those new to mining.
 It provides essential features like managing your mining activity, monitoring performance, and connecting with the Qubic network.

 ### Alienminer Custom Software
 The Alienminer custom software is another option available to Qubic miners.
 This software has been developed with a focus on performance, and it may offer certain features and optimisations not found in the Qubic.li client.